PFF Opening Runway

 Ginger Never Cries

 Plunging backs and black ruffled skirts featured in this romantic collection of layered skirts in black or soft lime.
-Romantic silhouettes featured in this collection that was shown to the evocative tune of once-banned track, Je T’aime.
+Romantic silhouettes featured as the collection was shown to the evocative tune of once-banned track, Je T’aime.

 This new collection by Hoodedwept showcased their favoured structured monochromes in mens, womens and unisex pieces.
 Add pointed shoulder pads for a bit of quirk and metallic slip dresses for being on point.